mihirchronicles/mihirchronicles.github.io/content/bookshelf/richer-wiser-happier.md

     - **Francis Chou**
     - **Thyra Zerhusen**
     - **Thomas Russo**
         - I call myself a farmer.
-Wall Street is flooded with hunters-people who try to go out and find the big game.
+Wall Street is flooded with hunters – people who try to go out and find the big game.
 They fell it and bring it back, and there’s a huge feast and everything is fabulous, and then they look for the next big game.
 I plant seeds and then I spend all of my time cultivating them.
         - e looks for companies with the “capacity to suffer.”
 They are built to survive tough times and outlast the competition.
         - Less jam today for more jam tomorrow, the three little piggies, etc, are childhood tales that inculcate thoughtful people with the message of deferred gratification.
 Society has, however, created endless reasons why decision makers mistakenly prefer more jam today even at the expense of jam tomorrow.
 Much investment opportunity arises from being able to take the other side of the short-termism bet.
 I have been blessed with investors who permit me to take the longer view.
     - **Chuck Akre**